isharax9/Ecommerce-web-application/README.md

 ## Introduction

-eShop is a fully functional e-commerce web application designed to facilitate the buying and selling of products.
+mkshop is a fully functional e-commerce web application designed to facilitate the buying and selling of products.
 It provides a seamless experience for both sellers and buyers, offering a wide range of features to enhance the online shopping experience.

 ## Features